Iraqi Armed Forces: Iraqi Navy

-The Iraqi Navy was formed in 1937 as a small four-ship force headquartered in Basra.
+The Iraqi Navy (Arabic: القوات البحرية العراقية) is one of the components of the Armed Forces.
+Its primary responsibilities are the protection of Iraq's coastline and offshore assets.
+It was formed in 1937 as a small four-ship force headquartered in Basra.
 Between 1937 and 1958, it was primarily a riverine force.
 Following the 14 July Revolution of 1958, the Iraqi Navy began to expand.
-Operationally based in the port of Umm Qasr, the Arabic Gulf Academy for Sea Studies was established in Basra, which offered a bachelor's degree in war and engineering naval studies.
+Based in the port of Umm Qasr, the Arabic Gulf Academy for Sea Studies was established in Basra, which offered a bachelor's degree in war and engineering naval studies.
 By 1988, the Navy grew to a force of 5,000, but played a relatively small role during the 1980–1988 Iran–Iraq War.
 Much of the Navy was destroyed during Operation Pearl.

-Between 1977 and 1987, the Iraqi Navy received eight Osa-class missile boats, armed with Styx anti-ship missiles, from the Soviet Union.
+Between 1977 and 1987, the Iraqi Navy received eight Osa-class missile boats, armed with P-15 Termit ("Styx") anti-ship missiles, from the Soviet Union.
 It also purchased four Lupo-class frigates and six Assad-class corvettes from Italy, although these were never delivered because of international sanctions following the Iraqi invasion of Kuwait in 1990.

 The Iraqi Navy was almost completely destroyed by the Royal Navy during the Gulf War of 1991.
 The force had 19 ships sunk and 6 vessels damaged.
 In total, more than 100 Iraqi ships were destroyed.
 The Navy was not rebuilt and played little part in the Iraq War (2003).
+One Soviet patrol boat was destroyed.
 One exception was two mine warfare vessels captured by US Navy and Coast Guard units during the assault on Al Faw; The tug Jumariya, towing a well camouflaged minelaying barge, and the tug Al Raya, which had been outfitted as a minelayer itself.
 Of the units that remained by late 2002, most were in a poor state of repair and the crews were in a poor state of readiness.
 Whatever units that remained after 1991 were used primarily for safeguarding Saddam's palaces on the Tigris river.